tobias-roy/H5/README.md

 '''
 *************************************************************************
-Make sure to edit this method to match the labels you made with labelImg! n
+Make sure to edit this method to match the labels you made with labelImg!
 *************************************************************************
 '''
 def class_text_to_int(row_label):